 There are some technical solutions (such as routing all URL requests through WordPress), but these often come with scalability/performance issues, and the implementation tends to vary a lot based on each individual site and setup.

 What can we do?

-Ideally, it’d be breat like to make alterations to how WordPress works, in order to protect everybody’s private files.
-But whilst there are some quick wins which you can implement today, there are significant challenges around creating a large-scale, “out of the box” solution for everybody.
+Ideally, we’d make alterations to how WordPress works, in order to protect everybody’s private files.
+But whilst there are some quick wins that you can implement on your individual site, there are significant challenges around creating a large-scale, “out of the box” solution for everybody.

-By making a small tweak to your server configuration, you can prevent users from being able to browse through folders (as we explored in my example above).
-Depending on your setup, that can be as simple as adding ‘Options -Indexes’ to your .htaccess file.
+By making a small tweak to your server configuration, you can prevent users from being able to browse through folders.
+Depending on your setup, that can be as simple as adding ‘Options ‑Indexes’ to your .htaccess file.